-OnePlus 11 Review: Is It 100% Worth It?
-Let's Find Out...
+OnePlus 11 Review: The "Flagship Killer" is BACK

 And while there are some concessions, given OnePlus’ new pricing structure, I don’t think they’re worth losing too much sleep over.

-If you can live without these MIA features, and you want some of the best Android and software support in the Android space right now, I think the OnePlus 11 is well worth a look in 2023.
+If you can live without these MIA features, and you want some of the best Android and software support in the Android space right now, I think this phone is well worth a look in 2023.

 I’d argue the OnePlus 11 is an excellent option over the Pixel 7.
 OnePlus matches Google’s support level, the OnePlus 11 has a better CPU than the Tensor 2 used inside the Pixel 7, so performance will be better, and, speaking personally, I think it is a much nicer looking phone.